Excessive thirst is usually caused by eating salty food, intense physical exercise, hot environments or decreased water intake throughout the day.

 One of the main symptoms that emerge in people with undiagnosed diabetes is excessive thirst.
 This occurs because the body is insufficient at using or producing insulin.
 Insulin is important for transporting sugar to the cells, and malfunctioning in this process will lead to increase sugar levels in the blood.
 High blood sugar can increase your thirst, as this is a way for the body to dilute the amount of sugar circulating.

-What to do: If your excessive thirst is accompanied by other symptoms, like excessive hunger, weight loss, dry mouth, or frequent urination, you should see your doctor for assessment.
+How to treat: If your excessive thirst is accompanied by other symptoms, like excessive hunger, weight loss, dry mouth, or frequent urination, you should see your doctor for assessment.
 The doctor will order testing to confirm diabetes and to confirm the type, which will guide treatment.
 Learn about the different diabetes medication that can be prescribed to manage diabetes.

 5. Diabetes insipidus